 Just like wellness programs in general, mindfulness carries benefits both to the employees and their employer.

-It can be hard for employees to switch into work mode when personal issues are front and center, and it can be just as challenging to leave work issues behind when they leave for the day.
-So when stress is at a maximum and time seems to be at a minimum, practicing mindfulness techniques can help employees shut off the outside noise and focus on the present tasks at hand.
+It can be hard for employees to switch into work mode when personal issues are front and center, and it can be just as challenging to leave work issues behind when they finish for the day.
+For employees unaccustomed to working remotely, this compartmentalization is particularly difficult.
+So, when stress is at a maximum and time seems to be at a minimum, practicing mindfulness techniques can help employees shut off the outside noise and focus on the present tasks at hand.

 When practiced regularly, employees find their stress levels decrease and their overall sense of well-being improves.
 The versatility of mindfulness is also a huge plus: It’s a use-anywhere tool that can be used to cope with both personal and professional challenges, letting the employee process and handle their emotions in a healthy way.

 Besides being a short-term solution for immediate stressors, mindfulness can improve long-term health by reducing the harm caused by chronic elevated stress.
 Mindfulness reduces not just these health concerns, but it also improves sleep, increases concentration and creativity, and simply improves overall health.